 Hole in the Wall is another game that's pretty difficult to win, due to the fact that most of the time the holes are way too small for the average contestants to fit through properly and if the hole is destroyed, the contestant loses the round regardless of whether they were pushed off of the course or not.
 The difficulty was shot Up to Eleven during the final round where the contestant was BLINDFOLDED and had to listen to their teammates instructions in order to get through the hole.
 Couple this with the fact that some of the later rounds had holes that were airborne in the MIDDLE of the wall, which required the contestant to blindly jump and get lucky enough to clear the hole and you can see why the success rate of the winners is so low.

 Minute to Win It is a prime example of this trope.
 The first few levels are usually simple, but once you hit around Level 6, they truly start getting Nintendo Hard (try bouncing six marbles into tiny thimbles, or keeping three marbles on a slanted table with the back of a spoon for a full minute, or using a chopstick in one hand to make a stable tower of ten metal nuts on a wooden board in the other hand).
 But the real head of the beast is Supercoin, the Million Dollar game.
 You have to bounce a quarter off of a table into a water jug 15 feet away, with the hole being a mere 1.75 inches wide (barely larger than the quarter itself).
 Needless to say, it's basically a Luck-Based Mission, and of the eight people who have tried it (only one of whom got there the "legitimate" way, mind you), all have failed.
 You know something's wrong when only the host of the Turkish version can actually beat it in less than 60 seconds.
-And he was only demonstrating it to a contestant.
+And he only did so by complete accident while demonstrating it to a contestant.
 It got so bad that the audience started groaning upon hearing the game's name.
 That's how stupidly hard it is.

 The Price Is Right post-Roger Dobkowitz (season 37-present) has been accused by longtime fans of being Nintendo Hard - from brutal pricing game setups to impossible to bid showcases, effectively killing Double Showcase Winners.
 On the week of January 11-15, 2010, only three games were won.
 These brutal setups likely contributed in longtime producer Kathy Greco being fired a year later.